httpwg/http-extensions/draft-ietf-httpbis-priority.md

-When the PRIORITY_UPDATE frame applies to a request stream, clients SHOULD provide a prioritized stream ID that refers to a stream in the "open", "half-closed (local)", or "idle" state.
-Servers can discard frames where the prioritized stream ID refers to a stream in the "half-closed (local)" or "closed" state.
+When the PRIORITY_UPDATE frame applies to a request stream, clients SHOULD provide a prioritized stream ID that refers to a stream in the "open", "half-closed (local)", or "idle" state (i.e. streams where data might still be received).
+Servers can discard frames where the prioritized stream ID refers to a stream in the "half-closed (local)" or "closed" state (i.e. streams where no further data will be sent).
 The number of streams that have been prioritized but remain in the "idle" state plus the number of active streams (those in the "open" or either "half-closed" state; see {{Section 5.1.2 of HTTP2}}) MUST NOT exceed the value of the SETTINGS_MAX_CONCURRENT_STREAMS parameter.
 Servers that receive such a PRIORITY_UPDATE MUST respond with a connection error of type PROTOCOL_ERROR.

 When the PRIORITY_UPDATE frame applies to a push stream, clients SHOULD provide